blaenk/blaenk.github.io/provider/pages/about.markdown

 <img src="/images/me.png" class="right" width="128">

 I'm Jorge Israel Peña, also known as Blaenk Denum.
-I currently live in Southern California and speak English, Spanish, and French.
+I'm a software developer currently living in Southern California.
+I speak English, Spanish, and French.

-My areas of interest are [Artificial Intelligence](http://en.wikipedia.org/wiki/Artificial_intelligence), [Machine Learning](http://en.wikipedia.org/wiki/Machine_learning), and [Digital Signal Processing](http://en.wikipedia.org/wiki/Digital_signal_processing).
+I have an interest in the fields of [Artificial Intelligence](http://en.wikipedia.org/wiki/Artificial_intelligence), [Machine Learning](http://en.wikipedia.org/wiki/Machine_learning), and [Digital Signal Processing](http://en.wikipedia.org/wiki/Digital_signal_processing).
 More specifically, I'm interested in the combination of each of these fields in the interdisciplinary science of [Music Information Retrieval](http://en.wikipedia.org/wiki/Music_information_retrieval), particularly for music visualization.

 You can check out what I'm up to [lately](/lately) or find me on [github](http://github.com/blaenk) and [stackoverflow](http://stackoverflow.com/users/101090/jorge-israel-pena).